Improvements and Generalizations of Stochastic Knapsack and Multi-Armed Bandit Approximation Algorithms: Full Version

 Consider the following example: there are $n=3$ items, $I_1,I_2,I_3$. $I_1$ instantiates to size $6$ with probability $\frac{1}{2}$, and size $1$ with probability $\frac{1}{2}$. $I_2$ deterministically instantiates to size $9$. $I_3$ instantiates to size $8$ with probability $\frac{1}{2}$, and size $4$ with probability $\frac{1}{2}$. $I_1,I_2,I_3$, if successfully inserted, return rewards of $4,9,8$, respectively.
 We have a knapsack of size $10$.

 We describe the optimal preempting policy.
 First we insert $I_1$.
-After $1$ unit of time, if $I_1$ completed, we go on to insert $I_2$, which will deterministically fit.
-If $I_1$ didn't complete, we put it aside and insert $I_3$ to completion.
-If it took up $8$ space, then we cannot get any more reward from other items.
-If it took up $4$ space, then we can go back and finish inserting the remaining $5$ units of $I_1$.
+After $1$ unit of time, if $I_1$ completes, we go on to insert $I_2$, which will deterministically fit.
+If $I_1$ doesn't complete, we set it aside and insert $I_3$ to completion.
+If it instantiates to size $8$, then we cannot get any more reward from other items.
+If it instantiates to size $4$, then we can go back and finish inserting the remaining $5$ units of $I_1$.
 The expected reward of this policy is $\frac{1}{2}(4+9)+\frac{1}{2}(\frac{1}{2}8+\frac{1}{2}(8+4))=11.5$.